-(1) These amounts are the estimated potential threshold (minimum), target and maximum incentive award payouts that each NEO was eligible to receive based on performance goals set pursuant to the EIP for the 2013 fiscal year.
-A detailed description of the performance goals and potential incentive award payouts under the EIP is provided in the section captioned "Elements of Executive Compensation - Annual Cash Incentive Compensation" within the CD&A.
+(1) These amounts are the estimated potential threshold (minimum), target and maximum incentive award payouts that each NEO was eligible to receive based on performance goals set pursuant to the EIP for the 2014 fiscal year.
+A detailed description of

-(2) Reflects the number of PUs awarded under the Long-Term Incentive Plan to each of Mr. Hagedorn, Mr. Sanders, Mr. Lyski, Ms. Stump, Mr. Brockman and Mr. Evans.
+(2) Reflects the number of PUs awarded under the Long-Term Incentive Plan for the 2014 fiscal year.
 In general, the PUs, as well as the cash-based dividend equivalents associated therewith, vest on the third anniversary of the grant date, subject to the achievement of the pre-defined performance goals.
-No shares would have been earned had the Company not achieved the pre-defined performance goals.
 A detailed description of the performance goals and potential shares to be paid out is provided in the section captioned "Elements of Executive Compensation - Long-Term Equity-Based Incentive Awards" within the CD&A.

-The PUs are subject to earlier vesting in the event of retirement, death or disability of the NEO or a change in control of the Company in certain circumstances, but otherwise will be forfeited in the event of termination prior to the third anniversary of the grant.
-As of September 30, 2013, both Mr. Hagedorn and Ms. Stump were retirement eligible and therefore qualify for accelerated vesting should they retire prior to the normal vesting date, provided the minimum performance criteria has been met.
+The PUs are subject to earlier vesting in the event of the retirement, death or disability of the NEO (provided the minimum performance criteria has been met) or a change in control of the Company in certain circumstances, but otherwise will be forfeited in the event of termination prior to the third anniversary of the grant.
+As of September 30, 2014, Mr. Hagedorn, Mr. Lukemire and Ms. Stump were retirement eligible and therefore qualify for accelerated vesting should they retire prior to the normal vesting date, provided the minimum performance criteria has been met.
 No other NEOs are retirement eligible.

-Subject to the terms of the Long-Term Incentive Plan, whole vested PUs will be settled in Common Shares and fractional PUs will be settled in cash as soon as administratively practicable, but in no event later than 90 days following the earliest to occur of: (i) termination; (ii) death; (iii) disability; or (iv) the third anniversary of the grant date.
+Subject to the terms of the Long-Term Incentive Plan, whole vested PUs will be settled in Common Shares and fractional PUs will be settled in cash as soon as administratively practicable, but in no event later than 90 days following the third anniversary of the grant date.
 Until the PUs are settled, the NEO has none of the rights of a shareholder with respect to the Common Shares underlying the PUs other than with respect to the dividend equivalents.

-- (3) Reflects 32,665 RSUs granted on April 1, 2013 (the Hilsheimer Sign-On Grant) in connection with the commencement of Mr. Hilsheimer's employment.
-A detailed description of the Hilsheimer Sign-On Grant is provided in the section captioned "Our Compensation Practices Setting Compensation Levels for Mr. Hilsheimer" within the CD&A. - (4) Reflects a special one-time retention grant of 7,500 RSUs on October 24, 2012, subject to a three-year cliff vesting requirement.
-Vested RSUs will be settled as soon as administratively practicable, but in no event later than 90 days following the earliest to occur of: (i) termination; (ii) death; (iii) disability; or (iv) the third anniversary of the grant date.
-Until the RSUs are settled, the NEO has none of the rights of a shareholder with respect to the Common Shares underlying the RSUs other than with respect to the dividend equivalents. - (5) Reflects 8,323 RSUs granted on January 18, 2013, subject to a three-year cliff vesting requirement. - (6) Reflects 9,333 RSUs granted on May 8, 2013 in connection with the Coleman Retention Award.
-A detailed description of the Coleman Retention Award is provided in the section captioned "Elements of Executive Compensation Executive Retention Awards" within the CD&A. - (7) Reflects the grant date fair value for the PU grants (assuming the underlying performance criteria will be satisfied) and RSU grants identified in this table, computed in accordance with FASB ASC Topic 718.
+- (3) Reflects special one-time grant of 30,131 RSUs to Mr. Hagedorn as additional negotiated consideration for entering into the Hagedorn Severance Agreement on December 11, 2013 and agreeing to terminate the Hagedorn Employment Agreement.
+For additional information regarding the Hagedorn Severance Agreement, see section captioned "SEVERANCE AND CHANGE IN CONTROL (CIC) ARRANGEMENTS Hagedorn Severance Agreement." - (4) Reflects a special one-time grant of 9,261 RSUs to Mr. Sanders and 2,610 RSUs to Ms. Stump on January 31, 2014.
+The RSUs are subject to a three-year cliff vesting requirement, with a provision for accelerated vesting in the event of death, disability or an involuntary termination without Cause.
+Vested RSUs will be settled as soon as administratively practicable, but in no event later than 90 days following the earliest to occur of: (i) termination due to death or disability; or (ii) the third anniversary of the grant date.
+Until the RSUs are settled, the NEO has none of the rights of a shareholder with respect to the Common Shares underlying the RSUs other than with respect to the dividend equivalents. - (5) Reflects the grant date fair value for the PU grants (assuming the underlying performance criteria will be satisfied) and RSU grants identified in this table, computed in accordance with FASB ASC Topic 718.